percona/percona-server-mongodb-operator/source/gke.rst

 Configuring default settings for the cluster
 ============================================

 You can configure the settings using the ``gcloud`` tool.
 You can run it either in the `Cloud Shell <https://cloud.google.com/shell/docs/quickstart>`_ or in your local shell (if you have installed Google Cloud SDK locally on the previous step).
-The following command will create a cluster named ``my-cluster-1``:
+The following command will create a cluster named ``my-cluster-name``:

 .. code:: bash

-   $ gcloud container clusters create my-cluster-1 --project <project name> --zone us-central1-a --cluster-version 1.15 --machine-type n1-standard-4 --num-nodes=3
+   $ gcloud container clusters create my-cluster-name --project <project name> --zone us-central1-a --cluster-version 1.15 --machine-type n1-standard-4 --num-nodes=3

 .. note:: You must edit the following command and other command-line statements to replace the ``<project name>`` placeholder with your project name.
 You may also be required to edit the *zone location*, which is set to ``us-central1`` in the above example.
 Other parameters specify that we are creating a cluster with 3 nodes and with machine type of 4 vCPUs and 45 GB memory.